makeabilitylab/physcomp/sensors/photoresistors.md

 | 10k - 25k         | Full daylight (not direct sun) |
 | 32k - 100k        | Direct sunlight |

-While finding a detailed datasheet on photoresistors is difficult, both [Sparkfun](https://cdn.sparkfun.com/datasheets/Sensors/LightImaging/SEN-09088.pdf) and [Adafruit](https://learn.adafruit.com/photocells/measuring-light) provide graphs of photoresistor resistance *vs.* lux.
+While finding a detailed datasheet on photoresistors is difficult, both [Sparkfun](https://cdn.sparkfun.com/datasheets/Sensors/LightImaging/SEN-09088.pdf) and [Adafruit](https://learn.adafruit.com/photocells/measuring-light) provide low-quality graphs of photoresistor resistance *vs.* lux on their websites.

 ![Sparkfun and Adafruit resistance vs. illuminance graphs](assets/images/Photoresistor_ResistanceVsIllumination_SparkfunAndAdafruit.png)
 Graphs from [Sparkfun](https://cdn.sparkfun.com/datasheets/Sensors/LightImaging/SEN-09088.pdf) and [Adafruit](https://learn.adafruit.com/photocells/measuring-light).
 Both are in log-log scale.
 {: .fs-1 }

-Using a professional light meter, [All About Circuits](https://www.allaboutcircuits.com/projects/design-a-luxmeter-using-a-light-dependent-resistor/) conducted their own experiments of photoresistance *vs. *illumination and found the same log-log relationship.
-We've used this data to graph both a linear version and log-log version with annotations.
+Using a professional light meter, David Williams at [All About Circuits](https://www.allaboutcircuits.com/projects/design-a-luxmeter-using-a-light-dependent-resistor/) also conducted their own experiments of photoresistance *vs.* illumination and found the same log-log relationship.
+We've used this data to graph both a linear version (which is easier to understand) and log-log version with annotations.

 ![All about Circuits resistance vs. illuminance graph](assets/images/Photoresistor_ResistanceVsIllumination_AllAboutCircuits.png)

-In short, the photoresistor is most sensitive to light differences at lower lux levels (darker environments).
+In short, a photoresistor is most sensitive to light differences at lower lux levels (darker environments).
 This sensitivity drops exponentially as lux decreases.
-For example, the resistance drops 65kΩ between $$lux=1$$ and $$lux=2$$ (65kΩ per lux) and 54kΩ between $$lux=2$$ and $$lux=20$$ (3kΩ per lux).
-Between $$lux=900$$ and $$lux=~1300$$, however, the resistance only drops 140Ω.
+For example, the resistance drops 65kΩ between $$lux=1$$ and $$lux=2$$ (~65kΩ per lux) and 54kΩ between $$lux=2$$ and $$lux=20$$ (~3kΩ per lux in this range).
+Between $$lux=900$$ and $$lux=~1300$$, however, the resistance only drops 140Ω (2.8Ω per lux).

 The Adafruit documentation emphasizes that each photocell will perform differently due to manufacturing and other variations and reaffirms that photocells should not be used to precisely measure light levels (and each photocell requires individual calibration).